How the US floating pier in Gaza will make a difference in the growing hunger crisis

 “But importantly, we reassess security every single day,” the official added.

-To help mitigate risk of “friendly fire” attacks, the Pentagon and the IDF have established a deconfliction process to coordinate the humanitarian operations on the pier.
+To help mitigate risk of “friendly fire” attacks, the Pentagon and the Israel Defense Forces have established a deconfliction process to coordinate the humanitarian operations on the pier.

 This is also meant to avert the sort of tragedy that occurred with the World Central Kitchen in April, when Israel launched an airstrike on the organization’s clearly marked vehicles, accidentally killing seven aid workers.
 This occurred even though the charity had cleared its movements with the IDF, which had reportedly approved the delivery.